fatihozoral/DSA210-MARTI-PROJ/README.md

 Based on publicly available metrics, the average walking speed for a healthy adult is approximately 5 km/h (or 12 minutes per kilometer).
 This data will be used to calculate the time it would have taken to walk the same distances as the scooter rides.

+## Data Processing

+The raw data requires preprocessing to enable meaningful comparisons between scooter usage and walking.
+The key steps include:

+1- Martı Scooter Data

+ * Convert ride durations and distances into consistent units.
+ * Calculate cost per kilometer and cost per minute for each ride.

+2- Walking Data

+ * Use the average walking speed (5 km/h) to estimate the time it would have taken to walk the distances covered by Martı scooters.

+3- Combined Data

+ * Merge the scooter data with the walking data for direct comparisons.
+ * Calculate time saved and extra costs incurred by using scooters instead of walking.